elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 A lot of people say that the bilingual label increases costs and hurts competition but I digress.
 Celsius went as far as to even localize the word flavour.
 Not to mention some energy drinks are cheaper in Canada after doing a simple USD to CAD conversion.
 Maybe that's just due to Canadians having lower purchasing power but oh well.

+### Monster Camo (7.9 / 10)

+This did not taste bad so I am putting it up here.

+### Monster White (7.9 / 10)

+This did not taste bad so I am putting it up here.
+Update: I had it after a few months and it doesn't hit the same?

 ### Nos (7.5 / 10)